RanYunger/ImageSearcher/README.md

   ![image](https://user-images.githubusercontent.com/62587988/213803898-98c0e5df-cd8e-4b8e-9ed3-2d4d34879730.png)

-- CUDA: Each OpenMP thread turns to the GPU and calculates the similarity value on each position the object can be found in An NxN object can be found within an MxM picture within the top-left (M-N+1)x(M-N+1) submatrix.
+- CUDA: Each OpenMP thread turns to the GPU and calculates the similarity value on the designated thread object.
+  Since NxN object can be found within an MxM picture within (M-N+1)x(M-N+1) possible positions, the CUDA simultaniously calculates the similarity value for each possible position within the (M-N+1)x(M-N+1) top left submatrix of the picture.

   ![image](https://user-images.githubusercontent.com/62587988/213806795-5a6fe246-9b2e-4055-a9c4-d9b76503c391.png)